 Together with Hong Kong, Macao is one of the two special administrative regions of China.
 The former Portuguese colony is also the only part of China where gambling is legal.
-Gambling is one of the most essential industries of Macao, creating over 58,000 job opportunities.
+Gambling is one of the most essential industries of Macao, creating over 54,000 job opportunities.
 The industry was substantially impacted by the COVID-19 pandemic, largely due to the strict border control measures introduced in mainland China.
 Consequently, the gross revenue of casinos in the special administrative region dropped by more than 85 percent between 2019 and 2022, and was surpassed by revenue generated by casinos in Nevada.

 How did Macao become the world’s casino capital?